clearlinux/clear-linux-documentation/source/tutorials/php.rst

    Configuration File (php.ini) Path: /usr/share/defaults/php/
-   Loaded Configuration File:         /usr/share/defaults/php/php.ini Scan for additional .ini files in: /etc/php.d Additional .ini files parsed:      (none)
+   Loaded Configuration File:         /usr/share/defaults/php/php.ini Scan for additional .ini files in: /etc/php.d Additional .ini files parsed:

 This output indicates that PHP will read the php.ini file from `/usr/share/defaults/php` and will then load any further configuration from :file:`.ini` files in `/etc/php.d/`.
-We use the :file:`php.ini` file in `/etc/php.d` for our specific needs, and allow the defaults to be read from `/usr/share/defaults/php/`.
+We use the :file:`my-php.ini` file in `/etc/php.d` for our specific needs, and allow the defaults to be read from `/usr/share/defaults/php/`.
+Note that the :file:`my-php.ini` file is not parsed yet -- this is because the file has no content at this point, and is disregarded.

 Install PHP extensions